radddio/radddio/privacy-policy.md

 7. Your Privacy Rights

 Since no personal data is collected, there are no data rights applicable under this Privacy Policy.
-If you have any concerns, feel free to reach out to us at [Your Contact Email].
+If you have any concerns, feel free to reach out to us at [support@ios2web.com](mailto:support@ios2web.com)

 8. Changes to This Privacy Policy